student-one-rh/Synapse-Analytics-DevOps/README.md

 ![](images/2020-04-02-15-07-09.png)

 ## Clone the repository to your local machine

-You could leave this step for last if you download the "AdventureWorksDW-release-pipeline.json" to your local computer.
-This is the Classic pipeline definition we will use in the next section.

 To start, go to the GitHub Repository you forked, click on the green button "Clone or Download" then copy the URL of the forked repository: